CMU Children's School

 Morning Health Assessment

-All families will need to complete a health assessment prior to coming to school each morning and only bring the child to school if all the health conditions are met.
-This year, the morning assessment will be run through the FACTS digital student information system that we have adopted to handle our application, enrollment, tuition payments, scholarships, and much of our broad communication.
+All families must complete a health assessment prior to coming to school each morning and only bring the child to school if all the health conditions are met.
+The morning assessment will be run through the FACTS digital student information system that we have adopted to handle our application, enrollment, tuition payments, scholarships, and much of our broad communication.

-Children will wear masks while indoors, except during meals/getting drinks and rest/quiet time.
-Children will also be required to wear masks outdoors while with their group.
+During the first month of school, everyone will wear masks while indoors, except during meals/getting drinks.
+Masks will not be required while outdoors.
 Families will provide the children’s facial coverings, at least 3 per day, and they will take them home for washing at the end of each day.
 The school will stock extra facial coverings in the event a family forgets to bring one.
-Educators and researchers will also wear facial coverings, except while eating or drinking.

-Because hand washing is the #1 preventive measure to avoid the spread of common diseases, we always explicitly teach, scaffold, and monitor handwashing procedures that involve the use of liquid soap and running water, with vigorous and thorough rubbing for at least 20 seconds (the length of the alphabet song, sung twice), followed by paper towel drying.
-Our pandemic protocols involve additional handwashing before and after use of shared materials.
+Because hand washing is the #1 preventive measure to avoid the spread of common diseases, we always explicitly teach, scaffold, and monitor hand-washing procedures that involve the use of liquid soap and running water, with vigorous and thorough rubbing for at least 20 seconds (the length of the alphabet song, sung twice), followed by paper towel drying.
+Our pandemic protocols involve additional handwashing before and after water play, sand play, and other sensory play.

 Food & Drink